 A safari can be the trip of a lifetime.
 However, some precautions are in order.
 The key to safari success is knowing what to expect before you go.

 Such memorable sights and experiences are almost guaranteed on safari.
-There, there are layers of decisions that must be made however.
-Which country to visit—Tanzania, Botswana, South Africa, Kenya?
-Where might you encounter civil unrest?
-How do you choose a tour operator?
-How big a problem is
+There, there are layers of decisions that must be made however, such as which country to visit, how to choose a tour operator, and how to avoid health problems like malaria

 There are a range of safaris to choose from—with some being more creative than others.
 Conventional options include walking, driving, and photo taking safaris, but, tour companies also offer hot air balloon, canoe, cultural, and spiritual quest safaris, which focus more on sacred sites than wildlife.
 Regardless of which variety you choose, your safari will be an adventure.
 It is important that you pick a trip suited to your abilities.
 A walking safari, for instance, can take you through low-lying areas, or on trails higher than 10,000 feet, which can be an issue for travelers with heart or respiratory ailments.